31+ Business Ideas for Teens: Get Started on the Path to Entrepreneurship

 In major metro areas, where many businesspeople work with very little time but lots of money, errand-running services can be quite profitable.

 Average Salary: $24,000 – $35,000 plus tips (you can make more as an agency owner with enough clients)

 10. Music Lessons

-Turn your passion for playing music into a profitable business.
+Turn your passion for playing music into a profitable business (and we have an entire list of ideas for how to make money from music).
 If you can play an instrument and have the temperament for teaching others, you could be making money from giving lessons.

 For the entrepreneurial, if you can get enough clients, you may hire other instructors.
 This can help to clear higher revenues and create a full-time business.

 You could even create a music lesson app – check out our list of ideas for music app names for some inspiration.

 Average Salary: $43,000 – $90,000 (even more if you can create a business managing instructors)

 Candle making is an estimated $7 billion business in the United States and is projected to grow at a rate of 5% each year (and we have a long list of candle company name ideas to help get your creative juices flowing).